-Siva is a relatively small asteroid with an orbit that crosses the orbit of Mars.
+Siva is a large asteroid with an orbit that crosses the orbit of Mars.
 NASA JPL has not classified Siva as potentially hazardous because its orbit does not bring it close to Earth.

-Siva orbits the sun every 1,295 days (3.55 years), coming as close as 1.62 AU and reaching as far as 3.03 AU from the sun.
-Siva is about 10.4 kilometers in diameter, making it larger than most asteroids, comparable in size to the city of Boston.
+Siva orbits the sun every 1,300 days (3.56 years), coming as close as 1.62 AU and reaching as far as 3.03 AU from the sun.
+Siva is about 10.4 kilometers in diameter, making it larger than 99% of asteroids, comparable in size to the city of Boston.

 The rotation of Siva has been observed.
 It completes a rotation on its axis every 5.22 days.

 Siva's orbit is 0.72 AU from Earth's orbit at its closest point.
 This means that there is an very wide berth between this asteroid and Earth at all times.